 The Erasmus+ Program combines seven EU education, training and youth programs, including the university exchange program, formally known as the Erasmus Program.

-The mobility component of the Erasmus + program enables higher education students to study for part of their degree or to go on an internship in another country, encourages teacher and staff mobility and promotes transnational cooperation projects among universities across Europe.
+The mobility component of the Erasmus + program enables higher education students to study for part of their degree or to pursue a traineeship in a European or other associated country, encourages teacher and staff mobility and promotes transnational cooperation projects among universities across Europe.

 The European Commission's Education, Audiovisual and Culture Executive Agency has granted CEU the Erasmus Charter Higher Education for the period 2014-2020 (HU BUDAPES47).
 See also CEU's Erasmus Policy Statement.